 Knowledge Transfer 2.0 – Making biodiversity research effective for biodiversity conservation

 One central aim of the Biodiversity Exploratories (BE) is the understanding of relationships among biodiversity, ecosystem functions (including both ecosystem processes and services) and forest management, and the consequences of different forms of management on biodiversity and associated processes and functions on different spatial scales.
-This understanding may help to identify synergies or conflicts between different ecosystem functions (e. g. the habitat function for specific species) and management goals (e. g. timber production) and to provide a supporting system for complex decisions in forest and nature conservation practice.
+This understanding may help to identify synergies or conflicts between different ecosystem functions (e.g., the habitat function for specific species) and management goals (e.g., timber production), as well as provide a supporting system for complex decisions in forest and nature conservation practice.

-In the Knowledge Transfer Project of the Biodiversity Exploratories (BE) we want to foster the bilateral transfer of results, knowledge and experiences between the BE and forestry and nature conservation practice, and therewith increase the effectiveness of biodiversity research for biodiversity conservation.
+In the Knowledge Transfer Project of the Biodiversity Exploratories (BE) we want to foster the bilateral transfer of results, knowledge, and experiences between the BE and forestry and nature conservation practice, and thereby increase the effectiveness of biodiversity research for biodiversity conservation.
 In particular, we would like to:

 Based on results of the previous project phase of the Biodiversitsy Exploratories (BE; see results section) the current Knowledge Transfer 2.0 project comprises three work packages (see Fig. 1):